alibouajila/Mydailynotes/README.md

    - Password protection to keep notes private

 2. **Note Management**
-   - Create, edit, and delete notes seamlessly
+   - Create and delete notes seamlessly

 ### Technology Stack
 - **Frontend:** React.js for a dynamic and responsive user interface